 As for 2018, the number of frameworks rolled out by Hyperledger is equal to five, namely:

-What it means is that the right framework chosen prior the launch of the project will result in the ultimately higher performance, more solid security and lower cost of the end product.
+What it means is that the right framework chosen prior to the launch of the project will result in the ultimately higher performance, more solid security, and lower cost of the end product.
 And, given the cost of the blockchain technology now, the savings tend to be significant.

 All that makes the understanding of each of the five and the analysis of their strengths and weaknesses a key.

-, Burrow attracted the sponsorship of Intel soon after entering the incubator.
-A part of a bigger project of Monax, Burrow represents the adaptation of Ethereum's smart contracts for the use in corporate networks.
-For that, Burrow gives nodes a customizable access by running multiple chains in parallel.
+The brainchild of Monax, Burrow attracted the sponsorship of Intel soon after entering the incubator.
+A part of a bigger project of Monax, Burrow represents the adaptation of Ethereum's smart contracts for use in corporate networks.
+For that, Burrow gives nodes customizable access by running multiple chains in parallel.

 For example, node A and node B use chain 1, while node B and node C use chain 2, so node A has no access to the transactions between B and C.

-From the technical standpoint, the Monax' big project consists of 3 key elements:
+From a technical standpoint, the Monax' big project consists of 3 key elements:

 - Ethereum Virtual Machine - runs smart contracts;